stactools-packages/goes-glm/README.md

     the property key after the prefix, e.g. `goes:event_count`.

-A stactools package for the Geostationary Lightning Mapper (GLM) dataset, which is on the GOES-16/R and GOES-17/S satellites.
+A stactools package for the Geostationary Lightning Mapper (GLM) dataset, which is on the GOES-16/R, GOES-17/S, and GOES-18/T satellites.
 GLM detects all forms of lightning during both day and night, continuously, with a high spatial resolution and detection efficiency.

-**Note:** This package doesn't support GOES-18/T yet.

 This package can generate STAC files from netCDF files and that either link to the original netCDF files or to geoparquet files.